Kling 1.5 vs 1.0 - A Comparison through Kling API

 Prompt Adherence

 The video generated by Kling 1.0 includes most of the elements from the prompt: the MLB player, the baseball bat, and the baseball, but it falls short of capturing the core action: the baseball player hitting the ball with his bat.
-Meanwhile, the video generated by Kling 1.5 includes all the elements, including the one missing from Kling 1.0, though the motion appears somewhat unnatural.
+Meanwhile, the video generated by Kling 1.5 contains all the elements, including the one missing from Kling 1.0, though the motion appears somewhat unnatural.

 Text Adherence